 Dorrance v.
 Union Pacific Railroad, Multnomah County Case No. 14CV07336

 Dorrance was working at a switching location when he fell.
 He alleged that the location’s walkway was unsafe due to large rocks and debris and no lighting.
-He also alleged that his employer violated Oregon railroad walkway safety standards.
+He also argued that his employer violated Oregon railroad walkway safety standards.
 He claimed that the fall caused him injuries including a disc herniation at L5/S1 and injury to adjacent nerve roots.
 His doctor did not believe he was a surgical candidate.
 He underwent extensive care before finally having a spinal cord stimulator implanted.
-He alleged that his injury prevented him from returning to work and that his extensive pain is permanent.
+He alleged that his injury prevented him from returning to work and that his pain is permanent.

 Plaintiff’s Counsel – Bradley Wahrlich

 Verdict – $935,275.80 (Verdict was $1,159,148, but the jury found Dorrance 15% at fault and also that he failed to mitigate $50,000 in damages)